2018 SheBelieves Cup

 The 2018 SheBelieves Cup was the third edition of the SheBelieves Cup, an invitational women's soccer tournament held in the United States.
 Featuring national teams from Germany, England, France, and hosts United States, it began on March 1 and ended on March 7, 2018, broadly running in parallel with the 2018 Algarve Cup, 2018 Turkish Women’s Cup, and the 2018 Cyprus Women's Cup.

 The United States won the tournament.
+This marks the last participation of France and Germany to date.

 Format

 The four invited teams played a round-robin tournament.
 Points awarded in the group stage followed the standard formula of three points for a win, one point for a draw, and zero points for a loss.
 A tie in points was decided by goal differential.